Scholarships from Non-VTS Sources

 The Roothbert Fund awards scholarships for candidates who have excellent grades and are "motivated by spiritual values" they seek to manifest in everyday life, with preference given to those considering a career in teaching/education.
 Applications are available on their website from November 1 through January 31.
 Deadline is February 1.

-The Scudder Association awards educational grants based on academic scholarship and financial need to students studying the field of ministry.
-Register at their website to request an application and then contact the VTS Office of Financial Aid for the referring association member's name (as required on the scholarship application).
+The Scudder Association awards educational grants based on academic merit and financial need to students studying the field of ministry.
+Complete an application obtained at their website and then contact the VTS Office of Financial Aid for the referring association member's name (as required on the scholarship application).
 Deadline is April 15.

-Shepherd Scholarship from the Scottish Rite of Freemasonry is for students studying for degrees perceived as "benefiting the human race."
+Shepherd Scholarship from the Scottish Rite of Freemasonry is for students from a Masonic or Scottish Rite background who are studying for degrees that "benefit the human race."
 Applications are available online.
-Deadline is April 1.
+Deadline is March 31.

 World Wide Baraca Philathea Union, 610 South Harlem Avenue, Freeport, IL 61032 awards scholarships to seminarians.
 Deadline is March 31.